NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

 #### Automated onboarding using tool

-For large solution with a many packages above manual onboarding could be time consuming and error prone.
-We developed [NuGet.PackageSourceMapper tool](https://www.nuget.org/packages/NuGet.PackageSourceMapper) automatically generate a NuGet.config for you based on your project’s known packages and sources.
+Many repositories have a large number of packages and doing the work manually can be time consuming.
+The [NuGet.PackageSourceMapper tool](https://www.nuget.org/packages/NuGet.PackageSourceMapper) can automatically generate a NuGet.config for you, based on your project's known packages and sources.

 The package source mapper tool requires you to have completed a successful package restore in which it will read each respective `.nupkg.metadata` file generated as part of your build to best understand how you map your respective packages and sources.
 Tool not only covers top dependencies it also considers all the transitive dependencies when generating mapping.

 Tool has several option how to generate mapping pattern depending on your need, please check [blog post](https://devblogs.microsoft.com/nuget/quickly-map-your-nuget-packages-to-sources) and tool's [readme instruction](https://www.nuget.org/packages/NuGet.PackageSourceMapper#readme-body-tab) for more details.

 For an idea of how your source mappings may look like, refer to our [samples repo](https://github.com/NuGet/Samples/tree/main/PackageSourceMappingExample).